Michael Avenatti Says He’s Looking Forward To The Indictment Of Nike Amidst Ongoing Extortion Case

 Michael Avenatti, the embattled attorney best known for representing adult film actress, Stormy Daniels in her lawsuit against Donald Trump, recently had some fighting words for Nike during an interview with one of TMZ’s “reporters” on the streets of West Hollywood.
-As Reuters previously reported, Avennatti has been charged with the attempted extortion of the athletic footwear giant.
+As Reuters previously reported, Avenatti has been charged with the attempted extortion of the athletic footwear giant.
 He was arrested on Monday, March 25 in Manhattan.

 But in his chat with TMZ, Avenatti proclaimed that Nike should be worried about being prosecuted for their alleged corruption